How to Replace Analog Thermostat with Digital?

 Step 1: Carefully Choose New Thermostat

 Before installing a new thermostat, you must check your home’s compatibility.
 Houses are wired in two ways, line voltage and low voltage, and you’ll want to buy a thermostat that will operate with your particular heating and cooling system.
-Therefore, choosing the right digital thermostats is important.
+Therefore, choosing the right digital thermostat is important.

 Step 2: Turn Off Power to The Furnace